Background

 The Dundas Connects Master Plan (DCMP) recommendations have been endorsed, yet they have not been formally established as official City policy.
 This is partly due to ongoing studies, which affect the implementation of the recommendations.

-Once approved, the implementation of the Official Plan Amendment will establish the recommendations of the DCMP as official policy.
+The implementation of the Official Plan Amendment establishes the recommendations of the DCMP as official policy.

 For lands currently restricted by flooding, the ongoing flood mitigation studies, environmental assessments, and construction of mitigation measures must be completed before the recommendations of the DCMP can be fully realized.

-At the same time, any conversion of employment areas to non-employment uses will continue to be subject to Region of Peel Official Plan policies and Provincial requirements.
+At the same time, any conversion of employment areas to non-employment uses will continue to be subject to City Official Plan policies and Provincial requirements.

 The implementing Official Plan Amendment may include the following key recommendations of the Dundas Connects Master Plan (DCMP):

-Flood affected areas will be able to develop upon completion of related flood studies, the construction of any flood mitigation measures, and the approval of updated policies through the above process.
+Flood affected areas will be able to develop upon completion of the construction of any flood mitigation measures.
 Revised flood mapping and policies in the Official Plan and Zoning By-law must also be complete where necessary before new development is considered in affected areas.
 This process is likely to take multiple years.

 Find more details about the related flood studies, including timelines: